How to start a pop-up shop

 A suitable location for your pop-up shop can be found through estate agents or the municipality, for example.
 They know which premises are empty or will soon become vacant.
 Tell others about your plans.
 Maybe they will give you a tip on a suitable building.

-Think about these issues:
+Think about these issues when choosing a location:

 - Where your target audience is.
 Do they live in a small village in the countryside or in a big city?